foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HWspec.rst

 10     GND_EXT_0        Output
 ====   =============    ============    ============

-The foxBMS Master Extension board provides 4 isolated general purpose inputs and 4 isolated general purpose outputs.
-The GPIOs are isolated by an ADUM1402.
+The |BMS-Extension| provides 4 isolated general purpose inputs and 4 isolated general purpose outputs.
+The GPIOs are isolated by an ADUM3402 (i.e., ESD rugged version of the ADUM1402).
 The inputs are equipped with 10kOhm pull down resistors and are intended for a maximum input voltage of 5V.
 The output voltage is also 5V.
 An external supply is not needed.

 -----------------------------------------------------------------------------------
 Isolated normally open contacts - isoNOC (X2001 on |BMS-Extension|)